mcb2/ExData_Plotting1/README.md

 ## Usage

 This assignment uses 5 scripts to generate the required plots.
-To generate a plot load and run the appropriate script (e.g. `plot1.R`) into your R environment.
+To generate a plot, load and run the appropriate script (e.g. `plot1.R`) into your R environment.
 Each script calls `getdata.R` to dowload, extract, subset, and load into memory the required data.
 If the data has already been downloaded and extracted the script will automatically skip these steps.

 <b>Note:</b> Resulting plots (`plot1.png` - `plot4.png`) are saved to the `figure` directory.
 This is the same directory where the reference images are stored.